ImPACT Baseline Testing Dates for School Year 2020-2021

-ImPACT baseline concussion testing for students in grades 7, 9, and 11 who wish to participate in Baseball, Softball, Track & Field (for pole vault or high jump only) or Girls' Lacrosse, who have never taken the initial ImPACT baseline test before, will be tested on the following dates:
+ImPACT baseline testing for students in grades 7, 9, and 11, and those students who have never taken the ImPACT baseline test before, who wish to participate in Boys' or Girls' Basketball or Wrestling, will be tested on the following dates:

 The UPMC licensed athletic trainers will coordinate and implement ImPACT baseline testing for student-athletes as determined by the Greensburg Salem School District Athletic Office prior to each sports season.